Accident Insurance for Expats in Germany

 - Full English service available

-- 70% of accidents happen during leisure
+- About 70% of accidents happen outside work (DGUV)

-- Statutory insurance only covers work
+- Statutory insurance only covers the job

 Full English Service